 If you’ve ever visited Japan then you’ll know how amazing it is.
 And if you’ve never been before then what are you waiting for?!
-Check out this list .
+Check out this list.
 In it you’ll find some of the very best sights that this fascinating country has to offer.
 Some of them are familiar tourist spots.
 Others are more remote.
-And a couple are off the map altogether.
+And a couple is off the map altogether.
 But believe us when we say that all of them are awesome.

 Autumn is the best time to visit Hitachi Seaside Park, a popular park on the east coast of Honshu, Japan’s biggest island.
 It takes about two hours to get there via public transport from Tokyo, making the park an ideal location for a day trip for those looking for a brief respite from the hustle and bustle of the capital.

-Hitachi Seaside Park, situated north east of Tokyo, is a perfect place to visit at any time of the year thanks to its abundance of season flowers that turn the landscape into a colorful canvas.
-September is the best time to visit, as that’s when most varieties are in bloom, but if you want to see these Baby Blue Eyes (otherwise known as Nemophilia) then be sure to… Read More
+Hitachi Seaside Park, situated northeast of Tokyo, is a perfect place to visit at any time of the year thanks to its abundance of seasonal flowers that turn the landscape into a colorful canvas.
+September is the best time to visit, as that’s when most varieties are in bloom, but if you want to see these Baby Blue Eyes (otherwise known as Nemophilia) then be sure.

 Ever wanted to walk through a Wisteria tunnel?
-Then you’re in luck, because Kawachi Fuji Garden has just what you’re looking for.
+Then you’re in luck because Kawachi Fuji Garden has just what you’re looking for.
 The garden is located in the northern tip of Kyushu island, about an hour from Fukuoka via public transport.
-The Japanese love Wisteria (don’t we all?) and the flower even features in Waka, a classic Japanese poem.
-The best time to visit the Garden is in… Read More
+The Japanese love Wisteria (don’t we all?) and the flower even feature in Waka, a classic Japanese poem.
+The best time to visit the Garden is in.

 The Fuji Shibazakura Festival is an annual event that celebrates the vibrant Shibazakura moss that grows in the Fuji Five Lakes area.
-Visitors to the festival will be greeted with a stunning sight: over 800,000 stalks of pink, white and purple moss covering field after field stretching towards the magnificent site of Mount Fuji in the background.
-The best time to see the moss varies every year but… Read More
+Visitors to the festival will be greeted with a stunning sight: over 800,000 stalks of pink, white and purple moss covering field after field-stretching towards the magnificent sight of Mount Fuji in the background.
+The best time to see the moss varies every year.

-Fushimi Inari Shine is one of the most important Shinto shrines in southern Kyoto.
+Fushimi Inari Shrine is one of the most important Shinto shrines in southern Kyoto.
 It’s also the most important shrine dedicated to Inari, the Shinto god of rice.
 Foxes are believed to be Inari’s messengers, which is why you’ll find plenty of fox statues around the shrine.
-The main draw for tourists however are the thousands of vermilion torii gates that straddle the various winding trails around the… Read More
+The main draw for tourists however is the thousands of vermilion torii gates that straddle the various winding trails around.

 The Nakasendo Way is a walking route that begins in Kyoto and ends in Edo.
 Nakasendo literally means ‘the road through the mountains’ and it was an important transport route in the 17th Century.
-Now largely forgotten, the Nakasendo Way provides a pleasant, scenic walk though both the countryside and the history of Japan.
-The entire journey takes around 10 days is suitable for anybody who can comfortably… Read More
+Now largely forgotten, the Nakasendo Way provides a pleasant, scenic walk through both the countryside and the history of Japan.
+The entire journey takes around 10 days is suitable for anybody who can comfortably.

 Natadera temple is a beautiful sight at any time of the year, but no season does justice to this ancient holy site quite like winter.
 The temple is over 1300 years old, having been founded in 717 by a Buddhist monk who visited a nearby mountain in search of a goddess.
-Both the mountain (Mount Hakusan) and the temple remain the the region’s most popular sites of worship… Read More
+Both the mountain (Mount Hakusan) and the temple remain the region’s most popular sites of worship.

 If you’re looking for ancient history combined with breathtaking scenery then don’t miss the Pagoda of Seigantoji.
 Located in Wakayama Prefecture, Higashimuro, the pagoda is three stories high and makes for an impressive sight by itself.
 But the fact that it sits beside Nachi no Taki, Japan’s talling waterfall, makes it even more spectacular!
 The waterfall is 133 metres high (over 430ft) and was the original religious site… Read More